aryan109/Gaze_controller/README.md

   -cmp CMP : set to true if want path to custom model

+  -o O     : path to output file (mp4)

+  -of OF    flag to generate output file by default true, set to False to skip autput file generation

 ## Benchmarks
 *TODO:* Include the benchmark results of running your model on multiple hardwares and multiple model precisions.
 Your benchmarks can include: model loading time, input/output processing time, model inference time etc.